classtranscribe/Deployment/README.md

 (https://localhost/pgadmin/) - Web GUI tool to manage the database (https://localhost/rabbitmq/) - RabbitMQ dashboard

-### Production build instructions
+### Frontend only Local Development

+In such a development environment only the frontend code runs locally, while all the backend is run on a VM, To run this,
-1. Make a copy of the `sample-environment-variable-file.env` as `.env`
+1. Make a copy of the `sample-environment-variable-file.local.frontend.env` as `.env`

-  `cp sample-environment-variable-file.env .env`
+  `cp sample-environment-variable-file.local.frontend.env .env`

 2. Update all the required environment variables in the .env file, (instructions are provided in the sample file), contact admin if clarification required.

-3. Build and run docker-compose
+3. Build and run docker-compose only for frontend

+  `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build -d frontend`

+### Local Development on a Windows Machine

+As mounting docker volumes is not the easiest thing on a windows machines some extra care has to be taken.
+An additional docker-compose file - [docker-compose.windows-dev.yml](docker-compose.windows-dev.yml) is used to allow for such incompatibilities.

+To use this file,
+If a typical docker-compose command is, `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build -d`

+It becomes,
-  `docker-compose up --build -d`
+`docker-compose -f docker-compose.yml -f docker-compose.dev.yml -f docker-compose.windows-dev.yml up --build -d`

-  See above notes for Web endpoints.